Stair Lighting Repairs Edinburgh

 Q. Why not just change lamps as and when required.

 A. This can be more expensive in the long run.
 Plus all fluorescent lamps fade through time.
-So there can be a big difference in light output after a relamp and clean.
+Because there can be a big difference in light output after a relamp and clean.

 Q. How do I know when they need changed. ?